A PRESERVATION OF CYPRIOT ARTS & CRAFTS

 EXHIBITS THAT DATE BACK OVER 100 YEARS

 The museum’s collection is vast and diverse.
 Thousands of objects on display provide valuable insight into the artistic and cultural practices of early Cypriot civilisations.
-The exhibits on display include several intricate examples of hand weaving, pottery, embroidery and lace needlework, metalwork, carpentry with intricate woodcarvings, basket weaving, leatherwork, paintings, and various antiquated tools.
-Its collection of pottery includes pieces dating back to the Neolithic period.
-The myriad of textiles offer a glimpse into the unique craftsmanship and skill of Cypriot weavers and needleworkers.
-The woodcarvings on display are a testament to the rich tradition of woodworking on the island and feature the talent and creativity of Cypriot hand carpentry of old.
+The exhibits on display include several intricate examples of Cypriot workmanship.
+These include examples of pottery, basket weaving, embroidery and lace needlework, leatherwork, metalwork, carpentry with intricate woodcarvings, paintings, and various antiquated tools.
+Its collection of pottery includes pieces dating back to the Neolithic period and the myriad of textiles offer a glimpse into the unique craftsmanship and skill of Cypriot weavers and needleworkers.
+The woodcarvings on display are a testament to the rich tradition of carpentry on the island and feature the talent and creativity of Cypriot hand carpentry of old.
 The broad range of metalwork includes jewellery, weapons, and normal household items, highlighting the skill and artistry of Cypriot blacksmiths and metalworkers.

 CYPRIOT PAINTINGS

-Much of the museum’s collection dates back over 100 years and includes artefacts from areas that are now occupied by Turkish troops.
-One such exhibit is the original door of the church of Saint Mamas, situated in the North of Cyprus.
+Much of the museum’s collection dates back over 100 years and one such exhibit is the original door of the church of Saint Mamas, situated in the occupied North of of the island.
 The museum also features a varied collection of paintings created by Cypriot artists of their day.
-One such painting depicts Athanasios Diakos, a hero of the Greek revolution against Ottoman rule in 1821.
-Another notable work is a depiction of Panagiotis Koutalianos, who was an athlete famous for his strength and power.
+One such painting depicts Athanasios Diakos, a hero of the Greek revolution of 1821.
+Another notable work is a depiction of Panagiotis Koutalianos, who was an athlete famous for his awesome strength and power.
 In 1996 a new exhibition on the ground floor of the main building opened to the public after extensive renovations.
 This was followed by the inauguration of the Silk Industry Exhibition on the first floor in 1999.Â

 EDUCATION & OUTREACH PROGRAMS